Lecture 3: R Basics I

 Functions: inputs and output

-A function call passes inputs to a function and returns a value:
+A function call passes inputs to a function and returns an object:

 sqrt(16)